jpetazzo/jpetazzo.github.io/_posts/2017-01-20-docker-logging-gelf.markdown

 Therefore, you certainly want the possibility to send your logs to *somebody else* who will deal with the complexity (and pain) that comes with real-time storing, indexing, and querying of semi-structured data.
+It's worth mentioning that these people can do more than just managing your logs.
+Some systems like [Sentry](https://sentry.io/welcome/) are particularly suited to extract insights from errors (think traceback dissection); and many modern tools like [Honeycomb] will deal not only with logs but also any kind of event, letting you crossmatch everything together to find out the actual cause of that nasty 3am outage.

+But before getting there,
-But you also want to start with something easy to implement, and free (as much as possible).
+you want to start with something easy to implement, and free (as much as possible).

 That's where container logging comes handy.
 Just write your